mistrics/omnivio-demo/technical_test.md

-# I am submitting a detailed report of possible metrics that we can use for reporting in a ecommerce businesss.
+# Here is a detailed report of possible metrics that we can use for reporting in an ecommerce sales data.

 Dataset columns:
 - order_id